toddwint/ntp/README.md

 This image was created for lab setups where there is a need to provide an NTP server and none is available.

+## Features

+- Host an NTP server for clients.
+- View NTP messages in a web browser ([frontail](https://github.com/mthenw/frontail))
+    - tail the file
+    - pause the flow
+    - search through the flow
+    - highlight multiple rows
+- NTP log messages are persistent if you map the directory `/var/log/ntpstats`

 ## Sample `config.txt` file

 ```